 And that’s the list of my favorite science fiction webcomics so far!!
 If you’ve also read and enjoyed any of these, please leave me a comment.
 It’s always fun to hear from another fan.
 Or recommend another webcomic I should read!
 And finally, if you enjoyed this post, I’d appreciate any sharing you could do to help others find it.
 These webcomics all deserve more readers.

 What it’s about: “The Zombie Hunters is a new look at an old theme.
 It is inspired by a post-apocalyptic vision of the future as well as past human history.
 This story follows a group of zombie hunters as they go though life as survivors of the undead outbreak.
 The characters reside on an artificial island, the former site of the Argus Research Campus.
 The hunters, like so many others on the island, are infected – they carry a dormant strain of the undead virus, which will cause them to turn into one of several different types of undead when they die.
 The infected are marked and segregated from the rest of the inhabitants on the island, making a living by working offshore in the wastes, hunting zombies and collecting salvage, trading their freedom for safety.”

-Why I love it: By the end of the book, The Zombie Hunters has built up a fascinating world and a diverse set of intriguing characters trying (and often failing) to co-exist peacefully with each other.
-What I especially liked about this book was the abundance of female characters.
+Why I love it: a fascinating world, a diverse set of intriguing characters trying (and often failing) to co-exist peacefully with each other, and hints of enough backstory and interpersonal history and drama that I want more.
 The main character, Jenny, opens the book by screwing up her first mission as leader of a team in the zombie-infested wasteland outside their island compound.
 Her team is composed of an almost equal number of women and men, as would probably happen in a post-apocalypse where all available human resources are needed to survive.
 Katie, Sammie, and Maureen aren’t all the same gal, either, they have distinct personalities and appearances.
 And they kick ass.